 Four streams of funding are available through the IDF to address barriers that cannot be resolved with support from an Inclusion Agency alone:

-IDF Subsidy for an Additional Educator: Funding to increase the educator-to-child ration to support the inclusion of a child or children with a disability and/or undergoing assessment for a disability.
+1. IDF Subsidy for an Additional Educator: Funding to increase the educator-to-child ratio in an environment to support the inclusion of a child or children with a disability and/or undergoing assessment for a disability.

-IDF – Innovative Solutions Support: This is a flexible funding option to allow services to fund an innovative solution to address barriers to inclusion.
-For example, funding to engage translating services, Indigenous language and cultural support or bicultural support services.
+4. IDF – Innovative Solutions Support: This is a flexible funding option to allow services to fund an innovative solution to address barriers to inclusion.
+For example,specialist advice on including a child with additional needs, translating services or Indigenous language and cultural support projects.